claudiahleung/21-Day-Coding-Challenge/README.md

 "X Calibrated!"
 LARRY quacks happily.
 "Y and Z need calibration now!
 QUACK!"

 Let's write calibrateY() and calibrateZ().
 The manual says you'll need to loop from 1 to 60, and again you have to call checkSignal() each time.

+## Challenge #15
+"One-step calibration needed," LARRY quacks.
+The last page of the calibration manual says that for proper calibration, you need to write a function called calibrate() which the nav system can call anytime it wants, which will calibrate your X, Y, and Z axes.
+The good news is, you’ve already done the hard part.
+Write one function called calibrate() which will call your other three functions in it, one after the other.

+You don't need call the calibrate() function yourself, but don't forget to remove the other calibrateX, calibrateY and calibrateZ calls you already wrote

+## Challenge #16
+"QUACK propulsion module needs to make us go!"
+LARRY points his bill at the ship’s command center, where the navigation system speed is set to "raaaaid".

+That clearly isn't correct - speed needs to be a non-negative integer.

+Write a function called setSpeed(speed) which will take in a string as a parameter, and set the speed in the navigation object (see globals above) to an integer.

+Luckily the propulsion module lets us know the speed it needs to be set at, so you don't need to call this function yourself

+## Challenge #17
+"QUACK time to set the ship antenna to active."
+The ship has a pretty rich configuration object, with the power and modules and a nested object for the antenna's status.

+Write a function called activateAntenna() which will set the active property on the antenna to true.
+You’ve worked with object sub-properties before when you set the radio frequency (you can see the ship object in the Global Objects list above), remember how to access them?

+Your antenna is a bit out of date, so it doesn't activate automatically.
+Make sure to call your function to activate it!